google/xls/docs_src/dslx_reference.md

 }
 ```

-This proc counts a 32-bit value upwards and sends it out on a channel.
+This `proc` counts a 32-bit value upwards and sends it out on a channel.
 To do
 things in time, beyond what functions do, you need some connections that work
 for sending and receiving messages over time (`chan`) and some state that you
 can carry over the course of time (`state`).

 ### Proc Syntax Template

-Procs are shaped as follows, generalizing what we saw in the `CountUp` proc
+`proc`s are shaped as follows, generalizing what we saw in `CountUp` above:
-above:

 ```
 proc $NAME [$PARAMETRICS] {